Librum-Reader/Librum-Server/README.md

 # Librum-Server
-The backend of the Librum application.</br>
+The backend of the Librum e-book reader application.
-The Librum-Server is handling all the data storage, authentication, authorisation and more